Comprehensive Guide For Choosing The Best Yarn For Crochet Hats Whatever The Weather

 Winter hats come in two different styles – fitted or slouchy.

-For a fitted winter hat, thicker yarn like aran or chunky weight would be perfect.
+For a fitted winter hat, thicker yarn like aran or bulky weight yarn would be perfect.
 Secondly, the hat would also work up super quick.

-I used chunky yarn for my Napoly Crochet Hat which uses a super fun stitch.
+I used bulky yarn for my Napoly Crochet Hat which uses a super fun stitch pattern.

-If you are after slouchy looking hat, thinner yarn will work better.
-The finished fabric will have more drape and will be much lighter.
+If you are after a slouchy-looking hat, a thinner kind of yarn will work better.
+With soft yarn or superwash wool, the finished fabric will have more drape and will be much lighter.
+Many acrylic blends will be just as soft as alpaca yarn.

 Check out some of these gorgeous hats 10 Free Cosy Crochet Hat and Beanie Patterns.